ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 \end{align*}
 $$

-Where $$\frac{x}{L-x}$$ is the *value of the ratio* when the rod breaks at short length $$x$$, and $$p(x)$$ is the *probability* of this particular break happening.
+Where $$x/(L-x)$$ is the *value of the ratio* when the rod breaks at short length $$x$$, and $$p(x)$$ is the *probability* of this particular break happening.
 We assume that a rod is equally probable to break at a point $$x$$ since the problem doesn't state any specific probability distribution.
 In [another blog post]( https://ekamperi.github.io/mathematics/2021/01/29/why-is-normal-distribution-so-ubiquitous.html#information-theoretic-arguments) I talk about how uniform distribution is maximally noncommittal with respect to missing information.
 Check it out!
 The information-theoretic arguments are so mind-opening.

 Therefore, $$p(x) = 1/(L/2)=2/L$$.
 Does this make sense?
 Yes, because the longer the rod, the less probable it is for a *particular* break $$x$$ to happen.
 Imagine if we had a die with 1.000.000 faces; what would be the probability of getting the number "6" after a throw?
 1/1.000.000.